Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Premortems

 Premortems are simulated retrospective examinations of future events, conducted as if those future events had already occurred — and failed.
-The name is a play on the term postmortem, which is one of the names of the practice otherwise known as retrospective or after-action review.
+The name premortem is a play on the term postmortem, which is one of the names of the practice otherwise known as retrospective or after-action review.
 [Kerth 2001] By combining the benefits of psychological safety with a shift in temporal perspective, premortems offer advantages for anyone intent on tempering overconfidence.
-Participants in premortems, who are playing roles of investigators of failure, must necessarily relax any commitment to current positions, because the premise of the premortems is that the current position was flawed.
+Participants in premortems, who are playing roles of future investigators of future failure, must necessarily relax any commitment to present positions, because the premise of the premortem is that the present position is flawed.
 See "Premortems," Point Lookout for March 23, 2022, for more.

 Last words

-Although popular topics related to the overconfidence effect tend to emphasize mitigation, exploitation can be of greater importance.
-For example a negotiator who is skilled at creating overconfidence in his or her counterparts could influence the negotiation against the interests of the counterparts to such an extent that it damages the durability of the negotiated agreement.
-Go to top Top
+Although popular topics related to the overconfidence effect tend to emphasize mitigation, exploitation of the effect can be of greater importance.
+For example, a negotiator who is skilled at creating overconfidence in his or her counterparts could influence the negotiation against the interests of the counterparts to such an extent that the durability of the negotiated agreement is compromised.
+Go to top Top Next issue: Mismanaging Project Managers: Mechanics Next Issue

 How to Spot a Troubled Project Before the Trouble StartsProjects never go quite as planned.
 We expect that, but we don't expect disaster.
 How can we get better at spotting disaster when there's still time to prevent it?
 How to Spot a Troubled Project Before the Trouble Starts is filled with tips for executives, senior managers, managers of project managers, and sponsors of projects in project-oriented organizations.
 It helps readers learn the subtle cues that indicate that a project is at risk for wreckage in time to do something about it.
 It's an ebook, but it's about 15% larger than "Who Moved My Cheese?"
 Just .
 Order Now! .